9diov/writings/rails_postgres_performance.md

 * Business object list (e.g. list of users in management page, list of reports in analytics page, etc.) takes a long time to render
 * A complex query used in our job scheduling subsystem takes longer time than expected to run

-## Slow to navigating folder hierarchy
+## Slow to navigate folder hierarchy

 In our BI app, we organize the reports into a familiar hierarchy of folders, similar to a file system or Google Drive.
 As we provide a pretty sophisticated permission system at each level in the hierarchy, the permission checking logic got quite complex.
 As more permission rules are added, browsing through the hierarchy gets slower and slower.
 As we did some profiling through the code, we found that some endpoint used during the browsing process sends out up to 200 database queries and 80% of the request is spent on those queries.